CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Before you start

-* All the members belonging to a specific CSC project can access the same computing virtual Desktop.
+* All the members belonging to a specific CSC project can access the same computing virtual Desktops.
 Currently, it is possible to launch 3 virtual Desktops (or computing environment) for each CSC project.
 Each CSC project has its private Desktop, and each Desktop is isolated from other CSC projects or CSC accounts unless you authorize it.

 * The project manager's or group leader's responsibility is to frequently review the list of members belonging to a project in MyCSC and verify who can access SD Desktop or SD Connect.
 Remove the project members who do not need access to the data when their contribution is no longer needed.